Shirley Strickland: Athletic career

 The Second World War was disruptive to women's athletics in Australia.
 Some runners, including Strickland, enlisted to help the war effort.

 While teaching at Perth Technical College, she was coached by Austin Robertson, a former world professional sprint champion and South Melbourne footballer.
 She improved her 100 yards time from 11.8 to 11.0 flat.
 At the 1947 Western Australia state titles, she won the 100 yards, 220 yards, 440 yards, the 90 m yards hurdles and the shot put.

 The following year, she took up running seriously, with great success.
 She won the national title in the 80 m hurdles in 1948 and was part of the Australian delegation to the 1948 Summer Olympics in London.
-There, Strickland finished third in both the 100 m and 80 m hurdles and won a silver medal in the 4×100 m relay.
+There, Strickland finished third in both the 100 m and 80 m hurdles and won a silver medal in the 4 × 100 m relay.
 Despite being awarded 4th place in the 200 m final, a photo finish of the race that was not consulted at the time, when examined in 1975, showed that she had beaten American Audrey Patterson into third place, a discrepancy that has been recognised by many reputable Olympic historians.

 After winning three gold medals in the 1950 British Empire Games, she won her first Olympic title at the 1952 Games in Helsinki.
 She won the 80 m hurdles in world record time (10.9 s).
-A baton mix-up cost her a second gold medal in the 4×100 m relay.
+A baton mix-up cost her a second gold medal in the 4 × 100 m relay.
 In the 100 m, she again won a bronze medal.

-She set a new world record of 11.3 s for the 100 m in Poland in 1955, and in the 1956 Olympics, she won again in the 80 m hurdles and with the Australian 4×100 m relay team.
+She set a new world record of 11.3 s for the 100 m in Poland in 1955.
+Further, in the 1956 Olympics, she won again in the 80 m hurdles and with the Australian 4 × 100 m relay team.